For most companies, a typical sales goal focuses on selling as much as they can.

 - Specific: set goals that are clear about what you want to achieve

-- Measurable: ensure your goals are measurable so you can track progress
+- Measurable: ensure your goals are measurable so you can track progress in a sales report

 - Achievable: set realistic sales goals that are attainable, but it doesn’t mean they can’t be challenging goals